Vanessa55-rgb/Vanessa55-rgb/README.md

 ### ✨ About Me

-💡 I’m in my **6th semester** of Software Engineering and training with **Riwi**, where I build real-world software and grow as a developer.
+💡 I’m currently in my **6th semester** of Software Engineering and training with **Riwi**, where I develop real-world projects and grow as a developer.
-🎯 I love **frontend**, creative design, and making interfaces come to life.
+🎯 I’m passionate about **frontend development**, creative design, and bringing interfaces to life.
-🌈 Always learning, always improving — I believe in **code with purpose and style**.
+🌈 Always learning, always improving — I believe in **coding with purpose and style**.

 ---